A

 Instant messaging rivals e-mail as the most popular form of online communication.
 IM allows users to relay messages to each other in real time for a “conversation” between two or more people.
 IM is also becoming the quickest new threat to network security.
 Because many IM systems have been slow to add security features, hackers have found IM a useful means of spreading viruses, spyware, phishing scams, and a wide variety of worms.
 Typically, these threats have infiltrated systems through attachments or contaminated messages.

-• Don’t automatically accept incoming messages or file transfers—even if you think you know the sender.
-IM addresses can be easily forged and file transfers are commonly used to launch viruses.
+What to do: • Use a strong IM password. • Don’t automatically accept incoming messages or file transfers—even if you think you know the sender.
+IM addresses can be easily forged and file transfers are commonly used to launch viruses. • Don’t discuss personal or private information.
+Often, IM programs are easily compromised allowing hackers to read your messages as if they were postcards. • Watch for and download security upgrades from IM companies.
+Check them often for important patches and updates. |

 M